nf-core/website/src/content/events/2023/hackathon-november-2023.md

 The in-person hackathon will be taking place in at the Boston Park Plaza.
 More information about this venue can be found the the Nextflow Summit website.

 [👉🏻 Google Maps 🗺️](https://goo.gl/maps/BxuzkS9kZrrASGCn7)

+# Code of conduct

+Please note that by attending the hackathon you are agreeing to abide by our [Code of Conduct](https://nf-co.re/code_of_conduct).